gjbex/Fortran-for-programmers/docs/hands-on/README.md

 ## Hands-on session 1: control flow statements, data types, functions

-1. Write a Fortran program that writes the value of the factorial function to the screen for the number 0 through 10.
+1. Write a Fortran program that writes the value of the factorial to the screen for the number 0 through 10.
 The factorial of *n* is defined as *n*! = 1\*2\*3\*...\*(n - 1)\*n.